laxmankrishnamurti/freeCodeCamp-FullStack-Engineering/HTML/01-Basic HTML/notes.md

 ## **HTML Boilerplate Code**

 An HTML Boilerplate is like a ready-made template for our pages.
 A boilerplate includes basic structure and essential elements in every HTML document needs.

+## **What is UTF-8 Character Encoding, and Why is it needed?**

+UTF-8, or UCS Transformation Format 8, is a standardization character encoding widely used on the web.
+Character Encoding is the method computers used to store characters as data.